Renters guide to pest control: What you should look for before you rent

 October 4th, 2017 by Mike MacDonald in Pest Control Services

-Having a pest free home and apartment is certainly something everyone wants, but what are some things you can do to protect yourself from moving into somewhere that will have a lot of pest issues?
+Having a pest free home or apartment is certainly something everyone wants.
+What are some things you can do to protect yourself from moving into somewhere that will have pest issues?
 This post is all about a renters guide to pest control and what you should look for before you rent.

 The unit you are shown might not be what the typical unit looks like

 Not to say that all apartment complexes are trying to pull one over on you or anything like that, but it’s obvious that any business is going to put their best foot forward and show you their most presentable units.
 Unfortunately, this can lead to you having a better impression than you might actually get from the reality that is the apartment you will be calling home.

 This means that while there might not be any outstanding pest issues in the unit you are shown, there could be pest issues elsewhere.
 There are a few red flags or warning signs you should look for before you rent when it comes to pest control.

 Check out areas of the apartment complex or home that might not be the actual unit

 Most pest problems start from the outside and make their way in as seasons change, so you might not see specific issues in the unit you are renting, but that doesn’t mean there can’t be issues in other parts of the complex that could lead to pest problems.

 Exclusion, which is sealing cracks, crevices, and entry points around your home is one of the best ways to keep where you live safe from pests.
 Many complexes might not make this a priority.